miramliu/FTS-Simulation/README.txt

 3. RunSimulation.ipynb is a jupyter notebook that calls functions and gives appropriate input to launch rays through the simulation and can implement different methods of power summation at the detector.
 More notes are included in the notebooks.
 3. TimeConstantFit is a jupyter notebook that explicitly goes through the analysis of the time constant (excluding the MCMC that was run that takes a very long time).
 The parameters returned by the MCMC are plugged into the mathematical model of a convolved interferogram, which is compared to a 30mm/s experimental interferogram.
 Those parameters are then used to deconvolve the 30mm/s interferogram, which is then compared to a 10mm/s experimental interferogram.
+4. GitAnalysisOverview is a jupyter notebook that is simply markdown copy of an old analysis explanation.

 Previous Runs contains the pickle files of both experimental data and simulated data.
 20160921_1724_20160921_10mms_new_fts_all_band.pkl and 20170615_1729_30mms_reference.pkl were used in TimeConstantFit.